flybywiresim/fbw-userguide/docs/dev-corner/documentation-guide/writing-documentation.md

 ### Writing Good Documentation

 - Write documentation professionally and clearly.
 - Write for the targeted audience (Sim Beginner, Sim Veteran, Developers, etc.) and don't assume too much pre-knowledge on the reader's side.
 - Use the full availability of features baked into [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/){target=new} to create readable and well formatted guides.
 - Add illustrations where appropriate.
-Make sure you optimize images to be as small as possible (resize to their actually used size and use JPG Compression (50% is mostly ok)).
+Make sure you optimize images to be as small as possible (resize to their actually used size and use PNG Compression).
   See [Image Assets Process](#image-assets-process) for more information.
 - Ensure relevant filenames are web-friendly slugs.
 - Don't hesitate to get feedback from the FlyByWire Documentation Team early and often.